Nearly self-similar blowup of generalized axisymmetric Navier-Stokes equations: Introduction

 There have been a number of theoretical developments for the $3$D incompressible Euler equations, including the Beale--Kato--Majda blow-up criterion \cite{majda2002vorticity}, the geometric non-blow-up criterion due to Constantin--Fefferman--Majda \cite{cfm1996} and its Lagrangian analog due to Deng-Hou-Yu \cite{dhy2005}.
 Inspired by their work on the vortex sheet singularity \cite{caflisch89}, Caflisch and Siegel have studied complex singularity for $3$D Euler equation, see \cite{caflisch93,caflisch09}, and also \cite{frisch06} for the complex singularities for $2$D Euler equation.

 In 2021, Elgindi \cite{elgindi2019finite} (see also \cite{Elg19}) proved an exciting result: the $3$D axisymmetric Euler equations develop a finite time singularity for a class of $C^{1,\alpha}$ initial velocity with no swirl and a very small $\alpha$.
 There have been a number of interesting theoretical results inspired by the Hou--Lou blowup scenario \cite{luo2014potentially,luo2014toward}, see e.g. \cite{kiselev2014small,choi2014on,choi2015,kryz2016,chen2019finite2,chen2020finite,chen2021finite3} and the excellent survey article \cite{kiselev2018}.
-We remark that Huang-Qin-Wang-Wei recently proved the existence of exact self-similar blowup profiles for the gCML model and the Hou-Luo model by using a purely analytic fixed point method in \cite{Huang2023a,Huang2023b}.
+We remark that Huang-Qin-Wang-Wei recently proved the existence of exact self-similar blowup profiles for the gCLM model and the Hou-Luo model by using a purely analytic fixed point method in \cite{Huang2023a,Huang2023b}.

 There has been substantial progress on singularity formation of $3$D Euler equations in recent years.
-In \cite{ChenHou2023a,ChenHou2023b}, Chen and Hou have established a computer-assisted proof of finite time blowup for the $2$D Boussinesq and the $3$D axisymmetric Euler equations with boundary and smooth initial data by proving the nonlinear stability of the blowup profile in the dynamic rescaling equations.
+In \cite{ChenHou2023a,ChenHou2023b,ChenHou2025}, Chen and Hou have established a computer-assisted proof of finite time blowup for the $2$D Boussinesq and the $3$D axisymmetric Euler equations with smooth initial data and boundary by proving the nonlinear stability of an approximate self-similar profile.
 In \cite{elgindi2023instability,elgindi2023invertibility}, Elgindi-Pasqualotto established blowup of $2$D Boussinesq and $3$D Euler equations (with large swirl) with $C^{1,\alpha}$ velocity and without boundary.
 In \cite{cordoba2023finite}, Cordoba-Martinez-Zoroa-Zheng developed a new method different from the above self-similar approach to establish blowup of axisymmetric Euler equations with no swirl and with ${\bf u} (t) \in C^{\infty}(R^3 \backslash O) \cap C^{1,\alpha} \cap L^2 $.
 In \cite{chen2023remarks}, Chen proved that such a blowup result can also be established by the self-similar approach.
 By adding an external force $f$ uniformly bounded in $C^{1,1/2-}$ up to the blowup time, the authors of \cite{cordoba2023blow} established blowup of $3$D Euler with smooth velocity.

+We remark that in two recent papers \cite{Tsai2022,Tsai2023} the authors studied axisymmetric, swirl-free solutions of the Euler equations in dimensions $d \geq 4$.
+In \cite{Tsai2022}, Miller and Tsai investigated the potential finite time blowup in higher dimensions in $d \geq 4$ and proved a sufficient condition for finite time blowup.
+In \cite{Tsai2023}, Gustafson-Miller-Tsai established lower bounds on the growth of generalized anti-parallel vortex tube pair solutions in three and higher dimensions.